 Tolerance is shown in limits.

-For example, for an organization a 5% cost overrun is acceptable, but anything more than that is not acceptable.
+For example, a 5% cost overrun is acceptable for an organization, but anything above that is not.

-The risk threshold is an amount of risk that an organization or individual is willing to accept.
+This is the amount of risk that an organization or individual is willing to accept.

 The risk threshold is usually a definitive figure.

-For example, your organisation allows you a cost overrun by 10,000 USD, anything more than that is not acceptable.
+For example, your organization allows you a cost overrun of 10,000 USD, but anything more than that is not acceptable.

 The risk threshold is a further step in risk tolerance.
 In other words, you can say that it quantifies the risk tolerance with a more precise figure.

-Residual risks are those risks that are expected to remain after implementing the planned risk response, as well as those that have been deliberately accepted.
+These are risks that are expected to remain after implementing the planned risk response, as well as those that are deliberately accepted.

-For example, let’s say you are constructing a building in an earthquake prone zone.
-You design the building by assuming the highest degree of earthquake that can happen is 6 on the Richter Magnitude Scale.
-But what if an earthquake happens at 7 on the Richter Magnitude Scale?
+For example, let us say you are constructing a building in an earthquake-prone zone.
+You design the building by assuming the highest magnitude of earthquake that can happen is 6 on the Richter Scale.
+However, what if an earthquake with a greater magnitude occurs.

 In this scenario, the building might collapse.

 This is an example of a residual risk.

-Secondary risks are those risks that arise as a direct outcome of implementing a risk response of an identified risk.
+Secondary risks are those that arise as a direct outcome of implementing the response of an identified risk.

-For example, let’s say you are constructing a building, and as a security measure you installed electrical wire at the top of the boundary wall.
-But what will happen if someone accidentally touches the electrical wire, or during rain the electricity passes through the wet wall?
+For instance, assume you are constructing a building and for security reasons you installed electrical wire at the top of the boundary wall.
+But what will happen if someone accidentally touches the electrical wire, or the electricity passes through the wet wall during a storm?

 They will get an electric shock.

 This is an example of a secondary risk.

-Risk triggers are indications that a risk has occurred or is about to occur.
+These are indications that a risk has occurred or is about to.
 Risk triggers are sometimes called warning signs or risk symptoms.

 For example, cloud movement can be a risk trigger for rainfall.

-A risk owner is a project team member who is assigned the responsibility of ensuring that the risk response is effective, and to plan additional risk response if required.
+This is a project team member who is assigned the responsibility of ensuring that the risk response is effective and to plan additional risk responses if required.